Level 2 & 3

-Implement your research on the sector into your answer, for example, mentioning if you have any prior training in Safeguarding or health and social care qualifications or experience.
+Implement your research on the sector into your answer.
+For example, mention if you have any prior training in Safeguarding or health and social care qualifications or experience.
 Explain why you are passionate about pursuing a career in childcare.

-Reflecting on an example of prioritising tasks during a heavy workload is a positive way to show competency in a role and demonstrates organisational skills.
+Reflecting on an example of when you prioritised tasks during a heavy workload, is a positive way to show competency in a role and demonstrates organisational skills.
 This question can also give an indication of how well you react in an urgent situation.